You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 The amount of water will vary depending on the humidity level and wind.

-Another option is making a liquid fertilizer with the compost.
+Another option is making a liquid plant food with compost.
 When it is fully decomposed put the compost in a five-gallon bucket making it about half full.

 Fill the rest of the bucket with chlorine-free water and let it sit for at least 24 hours.
 Using a cheesecloth or paint strainer and another bucket, pour the liquid compost through the strainer and into the other bucket.

-This liquid fertilizer can be bottled for later use or added to other liquid fertilizers with a dilution ratio or one quart of fertilizer with one gallon of chlorine-free water.
+This liquid plant food can be bottled for later use or added to other liquid fertilizers with a dilution ratio or one quart of fertilizer with one gallon of chlorine-free water.

 The pH level of the soil is important for plants because the acidity levels of the soil will depend on the amount of nutrients that can be dissolved in the soil.